1. A LIZZIE BORDEN BOOK

 I stood on the mangled street, recognized nothing except the shocking remains of Fort Sumter’s walls out upon the waters.
 Four years ago I wouldn’t have been able to so much as glimpse the new fort behind the great forest of masts, so busy a port was Charleston.
 Now, three lone vessels rocked at a temporary wharf, carrying the insignias of the United States Navy and flying the National Banner.

-And so, I began my walk.
+I began my walk.

 I’d certainly seen photographs of the city in its present state and read the stories in the broadsheets depicting the decimation but, oh, to experience it.
 The lanes and byways were a mass of broken stones bordered by houses bombed and burned into near oblivion.
 All that remained of some were open cellars filled with sand, mud, and wild weeds.
 Along the main thoroughfares where grand mansions and churches once reigned, I saw a wasteland.
 Any remaining walls held window panes empty of glass but for jagged pieces.
 In places, wreckage still smoldered.